WorldDownTown/ZoomTransitioning/README.md

 ![demo](images/demo.gif)

-## Example
+## Demo
-Run the example project in the Example directory.
-You don't have to `pod install`.
+Run the example project in the Demo directory.
+You don't have to `pod install` or `carthage update`.

 ## Usage
 Refer to the example project for details.